-At June 30, 2019, the Company had cash and cash equivalents of \$28.4 million and an accumulated deficit of \$348.0 million.
+At September 30, 2019, the Company had cash and cash equivalents of \$16.2 million and an accumulated deficit of \$362.1 million.
 The future success of the Company is dependent on its ability to successfully commercialize its products, obtain regulatory clearance for and successfully launch its future product candidates, obtain additional capital and ultimately attain profitable operations.
-Historically, the Company has funded its operations primarily through its August 2014 initial public offering, its December 2015 public offering, its September 2016 private investment in public equity ("PIPE") financing, its September 2017 public offering, its June 2018 public offering, private placements of redeemable convertible preferred stock and debt financing arrangements.
+Historically, the Company has funded its operations primarily through its August 2014 initial public offering, its December 2015 public offering, its September 2016 private investment in public equity ("PIPE") financing, its September 2017 public offering, its June 2018 public offering, its July 2019 establishment of an Equity Distribution Agreement and Equity Purchase Agreement, private placements of redeemable convertible preferred stock and debt financing arrangements.